Our Story

 The Nicois spirit

-A contemporary design, a chic and refined atmosphere faithful to the identity of Nice, all treated in the spirit of a boutique hotel: comfortable armchairs and sofas, livingstone pebble cushions made by the of Nice, Stéphanie Marin, the pebbled tables of the artist Bernard Reyboz, blond wood and touches of azure as a reminder of the sea and the sky.
+As soon as you step inside, you get a feeling of calm and serenity.
+A contemporary design, a chic and refined atmosphere faithful to the identity of Nice, all in the spirit of a boutique hotel: comfortable armchairs and sofas, livingstone pebble cushions made by the of Nice, Stéphanie Marin, the pebbled tables of the artist Bernard Reyboz, blond wood and touches of azure as a reminder of the sea and the sky.

 The typical shutters of the region also bring this deliciously Nice charm.
 The walls feature paintings by artists evoking the history of thehotel.